GIX-12a • Scroll Flask

 Provenance: Alan DeMaison Collection

-Most scroll flasks were blown at either Pittsburgh area and Louisville, Kentucky glass houses between 1825 and 1860 and were commonly used to hold whiskey or other spirits.
+Most scroll flasks were blown at either Pittsburgh area or Louisville, Kentucky glasshouses between 1825 and 1860 and were commonly used to hold whiskey or other types of spirits.
 There is no other grouping in the McKearin charts that contain such a myriad of sizes and colors as the scroll grouping.
-They range in size from a mere 2 ½ inch miniature to a giant gallon size with half-pints, pints, quarts, and half-gallon examples in between.
+Scroll flasks range in size from a mere 2-½ inch miniature to a giant gallon size with half-pints, pints, quarts, and half-gallon examples in between.

-The GIX-12A is rare in aqua and cobalt-blue.
-This dark olive green with lighter shading is unlisted and would make it at least rare if not very rare or extremely rare.
+The GIX-12a is rare in aqua and cobalt-blue.
+This dark olive green with lighter shading is unlisted and would make it at least rare if not very rare to extremely rare.

-Support Images: Lot 58: Scroll Flask, probably Louisville Glass Works, Louisville, Kentucky, 1845-1860.
-Medium blue green, sheared mouth – pontil scar, pint; (1/8 inch by 1/4 inch open bubble on neck).
-Probably GIX-12a Unusual color.
+Support Images: Auction Lot 58: Scroll Flask, probably Louisville Glass Works, Louisville, Kentucky, 1845-1860.
+Medium blue-green, sheared mouth – pontil scar, pint; (1/8 inch by 1/4 inch open bubble on neck).
+Probably GIX-12a, Unusual color.
 An attractive flask.
-Mike Roberts collection. – Norman C. Heckler & Company Auction #105
+Mike Roberts collection. – Norman C. Heckler & Company, Auction #105

-Support Images: GIX-12A Scroll Figured Flask, Lot #180, pint, one side with six-point star above an eight-point star, other with two eight-point stars, sheared mouth, large and deep red iron pontil mark.
-Bright yellow-green/citron, Attribution: United States.
+Support Images: Auction Lot 180: GIX-12a, Scroll Figured Flask, one side with six-point star above an eight-point star, other with two eight-point stars, sheared mouth, large and deep red iron pontil mark.
+Bright yellow-green/citron, United States.
 Circa: 1840-1860.
 Condition: Undamaged with only minute wear to two stars.
 Size: 6 7/8″ H. Provenance: From the estate collection of Russell and Doris Evitt, Jackson, California.
 Ex-collection of Charles B. Gardner, New London, Connecticut (retains printed number label 134).
 Reference 1: Literature: McKearin/Wilson – American Bottles & Flasks, pp. 620, 621. – Jeffrey Evans, Jeffrey S. Evans & Assoc.

-Support: Price guide to all flasks by Mike Roberts, 1981
+Support: Reference to Price guide to all flasks by Mike Roberts, 1981